grandwazir/TimedMessages/README.md

 ### Read the documentation

-All documentation for SimpleStats is available on the [GitHub wiki](https://github.com/grandwazir/TimedMessages/wiki), including [example usage](https://github.com/grandwazir/TimedMessages/wiki/Instructions).
+All documentation for TimedMessages is available on the [GitHub wiki](https://github.com/grandwazir/TimedMessages/wiki), including [example usage](https://github.com/grandwazir/TimedMessages/wiki/Instructions).